vonschutter/RTD-Setup/modules/oem-support-app-runner/README.md

 ## Overview

 This is a simple tool to run OEM tools.
 These may be to create boot media and other tasks from a verified tool.
 The tools are stored in compressed files to use as little space as possible and are checked for consistency prior to being run.
+The runner will:

+* Validate the executable with a hash
+* Run the tool in an evergreen way
+* On exit, not store any configuration items

 If the tool is run with no options at all: